githubnext/gpt4-with-calc/docs/report.md

 1. GPT-4 is terrible at **numeric calculation** but good at **writing numeric calculation code**
 2. Python and many other tools are perfect at **evaluating numeric calculation code**.

-The answer is obvious: get GPT-4 to write the numeric calculation code, and get Python or some other tool to evaluate it, and use GPT-4 for the rest.
+The answer is obvious: get GPT-4 to write the numeric calculation code relevant to the question, and get Python or some other tool to evaluate it, and use GPT-4 for the rest.

 ## The Approach